psvet/obey/API.md

 properties during validation</p>
 </dd>
 <dt><a href="#types">types</a> : <code>object</code></dt>
-<dd><p>Types determine and execute the appropriate validation to be performed on an
+<dd><p>Types determine and execute the appropriate validation to be performed on the
-object during validation</p>
+data during validation</p>
 </dd>
 </dl>